St. Patrick's Catholic Church (St. Patrick, Ohio)

-St. Patrick's Catholic Church was a Roman Catholic church in northwestern Shelby County, Ohio, United States.
+St. Patrick's Catholic Church was a Catholic church in northwestern Shelby County, Ohio, United States.
 Located in the southwestern corner of Van Buren Township, the church sat at the intersection of Hoying and Wright-Puthoff Roads in the unincorporated community of St. Patrick.

 Parish history

 St. Patrick parish was organized in 1862 among a primarily Irish population.
 Although the region was settled primarily by German farmers, the members at St. Patrick were generally laborers who had been recruited to participate in the construction of the Miami and Erie Canal through western Shelby County.
 Starting one year later, the parish was served by priests from the Missionaries of the Precious Blood; these priests were based in Minster, nearly five miles to the northwest.
 The parish built a log church in 1863; it was replaced by a frame church in 1871.
 Members in the vicinity of McCartyville to the northeast were created a separate parish in 1882, weakening the original parish.